Orientation

 Public transit

 TriMet bus stops are located within a block of campus on NE Dekum Street and NE 27th Avenue.
-Nike Biketown and Zipcar also have locations on campus.
-The Office of Student Life and Belonging distributes transportation wallets at the beginning of each term that students can use toward these transportation options.
+Nike Biketown also has locations on campus.
+Students may be eligible to access the free or low-cost, income-based passes offered by both TriMet and BikeTown.

 Mt hood green graphic